Mrjsaw/AIGame/README.md

+# A* pathfinding grid based game

 This project was submitted as a school project for our AI class.
 It's a simple wave based 2D top view game where the objective is to kill the AI using mines.

 # How to play:

-You must have python 3.7 installed (PyGame does not support 3.8 for now) Run this from any command line that has python 3.7 installed.
+You must have python 3.7 installed (PyGame does not support 3.8 or higher for now) Run this from any command line that has python 3.7 installed.

 # Pygame instalation: